tahiris719/fargate-node-example/README.md

 # AWS Fargate & Node Exploration

+## Local Docker Setup
+1. Use `docker compose up` to create & run the Docker image `express-app`.

+## AWS Docker Setup
-1. Use `docker build . -t express-app` to build the Docker image.
+1. Use `docker build . -t express-app_aws` to create the Docker image `express-app_aws`.
-2. Use `docker run -p 3000:3000 -d --name express-app express-app` to run the Docker image.
+2. Use `docker run -d -p 3000:3000 --name express-app_aws express-app_aws` to run the Docker image.

 ## There Are 2 Endpoints - GET & POST both at root
 * The GET returns "Hello World".